EDITORIAL Telephone 07791 406 498

 PRESS RELEASES from any PR companies with a story to tell us and our readers about Edinburgh businesses or events happening here are welcomed.
 We use press releases to get as many stories as possible out to our readers, although they are always edited and checked before publication.
-Again you may use our What’s Your Story feature here to ensure we get your news.
+As a PR professional you may use our What’s Your Story feature here to ensure we get your news.

 PHOTOGRAPHS are essential to us so that our pages are alive with good, relevant images, and we take our own photographs or use photos from others, but only with express permission.
 If you have photos you think we could use then please feel free to email and we will publish with full attribution to you or indeed your business.
 You may also submit a photo to be included in our Reader’s Photo feature in our monthly newspaper.